Do you wait until January 1st each year to make a creative commitment to write a novel?

 Get in the Flow

-What I’ve enjoyed most about NaNoWriMo 2016. is that it forces you to write regularly.
+What I enjoyed most about NaNoWriMo is how it forces you to write regularly.
 If you’re writing a couple of times a day, every day with no distractions, you really do start to see your story from different angles.
 Your characters take on a life of their own.
 Dialogue and action starts to flow.

 You’ve got to find time to get in the flow and keep at it every single day.